benc-uk/chatr/readme.md

-help                 💬 This help message lint                 🔎 Lint & format, will not fix but sets exit code on error lint-fix             📜 Lint & format, will try to fix errors and modify code image                🔨 Build server container image from Dockerfile push                 📤 Push server container image to registry run                  🏃 Run server locally using Node.js watch                👀 Watch & hot reload server locally using nodemon clean                🧹 Clean up project deploy               🚀 Deploy everything to Azure using Bicep
+help                 💬 This help message lint                 🔎 Lint & format, will not fix but sets exit code on error lint-fix             📜 Lint & format, will try to fix errors and modify code run                  🏃 Run server locally using Static Web Apps CLI clean                🧹 Clean up project deploy               🚀 Deploy everything to Azure using Bicep
 ```

 ## Deploying to Azure

-Deployment is fairly complex due to the number of components and the configuration between them.
+Deployment is slightly complex due to the number of components and the configuration between them.
 The makefile target `deploy` should deploy everything for you in a single step using Bicep templates found in the **deploy/** folder

 Summary of steps: